Aisulu/emoji2emotion/README.md

 ## ABOUT

-This is a corpus of manually annotated tweets for the emotion detection task (using Plutchik’s eight basic emotions) produced as a result of my master thesis.
+This is a corpus of manually annotated tweets for the emotion detection task (using Plutchik’s eight basic emotions) produced as a result of my master thesis and published as a [paper](http://ceur-ws.org/Vol-2130/paper6.pdf).

 ## CORPUS FORMAT